Table of Contents

 Utilities

 Utilities are an unavoidable aspect when estimating the cost of living in Bristol for students.
-Your utility bills depend on the accommodation type, and its terms and conditions.
-Some properties include all the utility bills in the rent so students need not make a separate payment.
-On the other hand, bills are charged separately for other residences.
+Your utility bills depend on the accommodation type and its terms and conditions.
+Some properties include all the utility bills in the rent, so students do not need to make separate payments.

 The average monthly cost of utilities for a single-person household is around £163, while for a two-person household, it is around £273.